 Founded in the wake of the 1994 Northridge Earthquake, ENLA has become a model of how CBOs can network in order to better cooperate and assist one another during and following emergencies and disasters.
 As a result of this cooperation, communities in need will be served quickly and more effectively.

-ENLA represents over 40 nonprofits and government agencies working in the space of community welfare and emergency management (disaster preparation, mitigation, response, and recovery).
-Our forum promotes the “Four C’s” of emergency management -- cooperation, communication, coordination, and collaboration – in order to assist our partners in being more effective in delivering services to communities affected by disaster.
+ENLA represents over 50 nonprofits and government entities working in the space of community welfare and emergency management (mitigation, preparation, response, and recovery).
+Our forum promotes the “Four C’s” of emergency management -- cooperation, communication, coordination, and collaboration – in order to boost the effectivity of service providers working with communities affected by disaster.

 Preparing today helps individuals, families, communities, and businesses recover from disaster more quickly.
 Ensure that your family, workplace, house of worship, school, and neighborhood have discussed possible hazards.